 One practitioner shared that good governance simply boiled down to one concept: common sense.
-Another had a unique take on the importance of governance in Canada, or lack of importance, finding "there is scant evidence whether good governance makes a damn bit of difference" and liking it to a chicken soup theory, meaning "people say it helps does because they want it to...
+Another had a unique take on the importance of governance in Canada, or lack of importance, finding "there is scant evidence whether good governance makes any difference" and likening it to a chicken soup theory, meaning "people say it does help because they want it to...
 I have never seen a bad decision become a good decision because of corporate governance."
 This position was imparted on another practitioner, querying whether that practitioner agreed with the position.
 Reflecting for a moment, the practitioner responded: